oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

 Where the list of available options for `reason` is defined in [PathExcludeReason.kt](https://github.com/oss-review-toolkit/ort/blob/main/model/src/main/kotlin/config/PathExcludeReason.kt).
 For how to write a glob pattern, please see the [AntPathMatcher documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/AntPathMatcher.html).

-The path exclude above has the following effects:
+The path exclude below has the following effects:

 * All projects found below the `test-data` directory are marked as excluded.
 * License findings in files below the `test-data` directory are marked as excluded.